shekhargulati/git-the-missing-tutorial/README.md

 ### git merge (conflict)

 In this section, we will look at scenario where there is a merge conflict.
-Merge conflict happens when you‘re trying to merge a branch that has changed the same part of the same file as master.
+Merge conflict happens when you're trying to merge a branch that has changed the same part of the same file as master.
 Let's create a new branch `feature4`, make a change, and commit.

 ```bash
 $ git checkout -b feature4